walmartlabs/lacinia/README.md

 ## Status

-Although this library is used in production at Walmart, it is still considered alpha software - subject to change.
+Although this library is used in production at Walmart, it is still considered beta software - subject to change.
-We expect to stabilize it in the near future.
+We hope to get to a 1.0 release in the reasonable future.

 To use this library with Clojure 1.8, you must include a dependency on [clojure-future-spec](https://github.com/tonsky/clojure-future-spec).